Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 • If a home test is repeatedly abnormal or results vary widely.

-• If diagnostic testing is planned before a treatment anyway.
+• If diagnostic testing is planned before treatment anyway.

 Hygiene, STI testing and safety

-At‑home sperm tests are not designed to diagnose infections.
+At-home sperm tests are not designed to diagnose infections.
 They do not indicate whether sexually transmitted infections are present.
-This is especially important when donation, new partnerships or co‑parenting arrangements are being considered.
+This is especially important if donation, new partnerships or co-parenting arrangements are being considered.

 • A normal home test does not say anything about STI status.